Negative SEO: How competitors can ruin your rankings, and how to make sure they don't

 Does Google have anything to say on the matter?
 They do acknowledge that negative SEO attacks happen, although not too often.

-Now, let's look at the different shapes negative SEO can take, and examine the way to stay safe from each.
+Now, let's look at the different shapes negative SEO can take, and examine the way to stay safe from penalties of each.

 Negative Off-Page SEO